hotwax/oms-documentation/user-manuals/orders/bopis/settings-page.md

 If an order is rejected by the store, the customer receives an email notifying them of the rejection and outlining the alternate fulfillment options that are available.
 Users can use toggle buttons to conveniently enable or disable permissions for various aspects of the orders that customers are allowed to edit when updating their orders on Re-route Fulfillment.
    * **Delivery Method:** Enable or disable the permission for customers to edit the delivery method for their orders.
    * **Delivery Address:** Enable or disable the permission for customers to edit the delivery address for their orders.
-   * **Pick up Location:** Enable or disable the permission for customers to edit the pick up location for their orders.
+   * **Pickup Location:** Enable or disable the permission for customers to edit the pickup location for their orders.
    * **Cancel Order Before Fulfillment:** Enable or disable the permission for customers to cancel their order before it’s fulfilled.
    * **Shipment Method:** Allow the customers to edit the shipment method for their orders using a dropdown menu with available options.